PALS Provider Course

 Lidocaine is the first-line medication for pediatric bradycardia caused by hypoxia.

-What is the fluid bolus dose for pediatric patients in septic shock?
+What is the fluid bolus dose for a child with suspected hypovolemia?

 The initial treatment for bradycardia in children is oxygenation and ventilation.

-What is the correct fluid bolus dose for a child with septic shock?
+What is the maximum total dose of atropine for a child during resuscitation?

 How should you manage a child with suspected severe croup and stridor at rest?